Asthma - Fact about asthma - what is asthma - Bright Tots information on early childhood development. info@brighttots.com.

 Prevention

-To prevent asthma attacks and lower the triggers in your home and environment, important steps can be taken to make
+To prevent asthma attacks and lower the triggers in your home and environment, important steps can be taken to make your

-your personal environment allergy-free.
+personal environment allergy-free.

 Pets - Keep pets outside if possible or confine them to carpet-free areas outside of your bedroom.
-Washing cats and
+Washing cats and dogs

-Air filters and vacuum cleaners - Air cleaners, filters for air conditioners, and vacuum cleaners with HEPA filters
+Air filters and vacuum cleaners - Air cleaners, filters for air conditioners, and vacuum cleaners with HEPA filters can help

 Bedding and curtains - Using semi-permeable coverings to fully encase mattresses and pillows is an effective step in

 reducing dust mite levels in your bedroom.
-Curtains should be replaced with shades or blinds ans bedding washes
+Curtains should be replaced with shades or blinds ans bedding washes using the

-using the highest temperature setting.
+highest temperature setting.

 Other recommendations - Dampness increases the risk of asthma.
-Keep humidity levels in your house below 40
+Keep humidity levels in your house below 40 percent.

-by professional exterminators.
+exterminators.

 Outdoor prevention - Camping and hiking trips should not be scheduled during times of high pollen counts.
 Asthma

 sufferers should avoid strenuous activity when ozone levels are highest.
-Also, asthma sufferers allergic to mold should
+Also, asthma sufferers allergic to mold should avoid

 Avoid certain drugs - Aspirin and products containing aspirin can cause life-threatening asthma attacks in susceptible